department-of-veterans-affairs/va.gov-team/products/caregivers/Meeting Notes/12-2-2022 CG Stakeholder Touchbase.md

      - Feedback received indicates confusion on the state where the preferred facility is located, especially when they live near the border between states
           - Applicants may not realize that the facility is actually located in another state
      - Options to consider
-          - Salesforce API expose to us and maybe use it for facility search by zip code
+          - Salesforce API exposed to VA.gov and maybe use it for facility search by zip code
           - FUTURE: Consider CARMA as source, integrated with LH API
           - City field as optional?
           - Facilities field with type ahead?
+     - **AI Bhagat & team**: Demo VAMC search from CARMA in next touchbase

 - Review page
-     - There has been an uptick in mistakes
+     - There has been an uptick in mistakes on applications
-     - Looking for ways to reduce this before submitting
+     - Looking for ways to reduce this before the application is submitted
      - Can we expand the Review page sections, instead of showing condensed as default?
-          - **AI 10-10 Health Apps team**: Reply with findings
+          - **AI 10-10 Health Apps team**: Team will research technical feasibility, design and accessibility concerns.
+Reply to audience with findings
      - Required fields must be valid and correct
      - Business is looking at doing cheatsheets & video on how to complete the form accurately

 - Eligibility Widget
-     - Click into Eligibility widget first before starting (like a checklist or something?)?
+     - Is it possible to create an Eligibility widget to access first before starting the application (like a checklist or something?)?
      - Matt Brown: Not ideal
      - Patrick: Not a technical challenge, however agree this is not ideal